vgrigoriu/resume/README.md

       for communication, C++ & P/Invoke on the backend
     * wrote FxCop rules to improve code quality across team and coached others to write their own rules
+* __April 2003 – August 2004:__ Programmer, Venus Technologies Provider, Iasi,
+  Romania.
+    * worked on a suite of CAD programs for apparel design, using Borland C++ Builder
+    * responsible for designing, developing and testing (manual & automation) various parts of the software, especially finding heuristics for pattern nesting
+    * as part of a small startup team, also had customer assistance responsibilities